Asashou/notes/08_pandas/08_pandas.md

     - each line of text is a row, commas separate the columns
     - first line can be treated as a "header" of column labels
     - `exp1 = pd.read_csv('exp1.csv')`
-    - pandas automatically uses the header to label each column in the DataFrame
+    - pandas automatically uses the file header to label each column in the DataFrame
     - notice the data types differ across columns, but are consistent within column
     - what might happen if we try `exp1.plot()`?
         - plots numerical columns as a function of trials